codegik/pocs/kotlin-jdk21-polling/README.md

 This POC is to demonstrate the difference between short polling, long polling and websockets.

+I'm using Springboot + Kotlin to create a simple server that can handle these 3 types of communication.

 There is no UI here, everything is running in the terminal, thanks to [Websocat](https://github.com/vi/websocat).

 ## Requirements